Cancer of the outer ear

 Surgeons can reconstruct either by using living tissue or using a false (prosthetic) ear.
 The false ear is made of flesh coloured hard rubber (silicone).

 Your hearing should not be affected because the middle ear is not removed.
-If the cancer has grown into the ear canal this may need to be removed but you should still be able to hear after the operation.
+If the cancer has grown into the ear canal your surgeon may need to remove this, but you should still be able to hear after the operation.

-Radiotherapy uses high energy waves to treat cancer.
-Radiotherapy may be the only treatment you need if your cancer on the outer flap of the ear (the pinna) is small.
+Radiotherapy uses high energy rays to treat cancer.
+Radiotherapy may be the only treatment you need if the cancer on the outer flap of your ear (the pinna) is small.

 If you have surgery, you may need radiotherapy afterwards, if your surgeon cannot remove a border of healthy tissue from around the cancer.
 The radiotherapy lowers the chance of the cancer coming back after the surgery.

-You have radiotherapy daily for between 2 and 4 weeks.
+You have radiotherapy for between 4 and 6 weeks.
 You have treatment every day from Monday to Friday.
 At your first appointment your radiotherapy doctor (clinical oncologist) plans your treatment.
 The planning appointment takes a couple of hours but after that the treatments only take a few minutes.

 The side effects of radiotherapy include